 In Democracy in America (1835 & 1840), Alexis de Tocqueville wrote, "The more I observe the main effects of a free press, the more convinced am I that, in the modern world, freedom of the press is the principal...element of freedom."
-The free press is essential to a functioning democracy.
-Towards that end, the Society of Professional Journalists' Code of Ethics posits that journalists should "seek truth and report it" and they "should be honest, fair, and courageous in gathering, reporting and interpreting information." and attacks on press freedom are nothing new.
+A free press is essential to democracy.
+The Society of Professional Journalists' Code of Ethics posits that journalists should "seek truth and report it" and they "should be honest, fair, and courageous in gathering, reporting and interpreting information."
 While attacks on press freedom are nothing new, journalists face an increasingly hostile environment.
 More than ever, being a journalist requires the tools to work safely.
-The purpose of this introductory module is to make sure students recognize that safety is paramount when working as a journalist.
-While there will always be risks and dangers associated with journalism, preparation and careful assessments can help mitigate risks and dangers.
+The purpose of this introductory module is to make sure students recognize that safety is paramount for all journalists.
+Yes, there will always be risks and dangers associated with journalism, but preparation, including completing risk assessments, helps mitigate risks and dangers.
 From the early stages of their career, student journalists should be thinking about their safety and the safety of those impacted by their work.